 SWEDISH MIXTAPE (spread some cheese on your flatbread): Peter, Bjorn & John “The Chills”, Lo-Fi Fnk “City”, Slagsmålsklubben, “Sponsered by Destiny” The Ark “Calleth You, Cometh I”, The Shout Out Louds “Impossible”, Abba “S.O.S.”...I know there are cooler bands out there, so please make me a mix/ tell me about them.

-Margo Fortuny is a writer and artist based in Barcelona.
+Margo Fortuny is an artist and writer based in Madrid.
 Her work has appeared in The New York Times, Exit, Flaunt, Buffalo Zine, Vice and Metal, and online at Dazed Digital and SHOWstudio.com.
-When not writing or drawing, Margo dreams about finding an Olivetti Valentine typewriter.
+Fortuny's new artist book is available at La Casa Encendida in Madrid and The CCCB in Barcelona.

-Send your thoughts and any writing assignments to pensforeverything (at) gmail.com
+Send your thoughts and any assignments to pensforeverything (at) gmail.com or send a message on Instagram for a quicker reply.

 All text and photographs are by Margo unless otherwise specified.
 Get in touch first if you'd like to use any images or excerpts.